bsaxen/simuino/trunk/README.txt

 Test your own sketch in simuino:

-1. Copy your sketch (source c-file) to directory/file "simuino/sketch/sketch.pde"
+1. Copy your sketch (pde-file) to directory/file "simuino/sketch/sketch.pde"

 2. Compile "g++ -O2 -o simuino simuino.c -lncurses"

 3. Run: ./simuino

    If your sketch code contains a row:  // simuino: <your_application_name>
    the name of your application is displayed in the middle of the board.